-This is fun, festive time of year for people, but the holiday brings with it hazards for our dogs and cats.
+This is a fun, festive time of year for people, but the holiday carries with it hazards for our dogs and cats.

 The number one Halloween Hazard is candy.
-Please make sure your children and visitors all know to never feed any type of candy to dogs or cats!
+Please make sure your children and visitors know never to feed any candy to dogs or cats!
 Many of those delicious Halloween treats can be harmful or even fatal for our beloved pets.
-Chocolate is toxic for dogs, but they love it just like we do – some people mistakenly believe that animals have a sixth sense concerning what is safe for them to eat – they do not!
+Chocolate is toxic for dogs, but they love it just like we do.
+Some people mistakenly believe that animals have a sixth sense concerning what is safe for them to eat – they do not!
 Chocolate, especially dark chocolate, can potentially be fatal to dogs depending on the amount ingested.
 Chewing gum and other sugar-free candy contain Xylitol, a chemical even more dangerous to your dogs and cats than chocolate.
 Pets can also choke on candy wrappers or suffocate in empty potato chip bags, so keep all candy and treats in sealed bags up high and out of reach!

-Decorative candles and Jack-o-lanterns with make beautiful decorations, but those open flames are dangerous when mixed with curious pets.
-Whiskers, noses, and tails can get singed or worse an excited pet could knock one over and start a fire.
+Decorative candles and Jack-o-lanterns make beautiful decorations, but those open flames are dangerous when mixed with curious pets.
+Whiskers, noses, and tails can get singed, or worse, an excited pet could knock one over and start a fire.
 Keep pets and lit objects separate from each other.
-Glow sticks can also cause problems if ingested such as profuse drooling, agitation, irritation and pawing at the mouth for both dogs and cats.
+Glow sticks can also cause problems if ingested such as profuse drooling, agitation, irritation, and pawing at the mouth for both dogs and cats.

 Pets look so cute in costumes it is hard to resist dressing them up for the big day.
 Keep in mind not all our dogs and cats appreciate a cute costume.
-You know your pets’ temperament; if they are going to get stressed out it is better to go with a new cute collar.
-For those that like to play along, make sure the costume will not hinder normal movement or breathing Also keep watch that there are no choking hazards on the costume or that your fur-baby does not try to eat the costume in order to get it off.
-Most pets will tolerate a costume for at least long enough for a few pictures, but never force you’re a reluctant pet to dress up.
+You know your pets’ temperament; if they are going to get stressed out, it is better to go with a new cute collar.
+For those that like to play along, be sure the costume will not hinder normal movement or breathing.
+Also, keep watch that there are no choking hazards on the costume or that your fur-baby does not try to eat the costume to get it off.
+Most pets will tolerate a costume for at least long enough for a few pictures, but never force your reluctant pet to dress up.